ynput/OpenPype/website/docs/artist_hosts_resolve.md

 <div class="col --6 markdown">

 ![Create menu](assets/resolve_publish_instance_other_plateSubsets.png)
-Also notice how the subset (instance) name is formed form a *track* name and *subset familly* from previouse steps.
+Also notice how the subset name is formed form a *track* name and *subset family* from previous steps.

-Aslo important to notice the asset name in *OpenPypeData* at marker - the name is the same for all **Vertically renamed** shots as they have been grouped to gether.
-Unfortunatelly BMDVR is not allowing to rename clips so the only way to know is to se it in marker's metadata.
+Also important is to notice the asset name in *OpenPypeData* at marker - the name is the same for all **Vertically renamed** shots as they have been grouped together.
+Unfortunately Resolve is not allowing to rename the clips so the only way to know is to see it in marker's metadata.

 </div>
 </div>